zeynepCankara/Artificial_Intelligence_CS461/hw3/README.md

 * Zeynep Cankara
 * Ege Şahin

-Solving a variant of the 15 puzzles with beam-search.
-The variant version has repeated tiles.

-### Libraries
-Python 3.6 being used for the homework assignment.
-The packages that I used can imported via requirments.txt.

-You can run the following command to install all the packages listed in the requirements.txt:

-    pip3 install -r requirements.txt
+Contains the State representation of the puzzle togather with the Branch and Bound with Dynamic Programming search routine.
+Puzzle generator generates distict random puzzles for the problem in homework 3 description.

+* report.pdf: Contains the software output to answer questions in the homework  3 decription.

 ### Running the program

 python3 main.py